Welcome for UW School of Nursing Personnel

 - Hall, JM, Fields B, (2013).
 Continuing the conversation in nursing on race and racism.
 Nursing Outlook.
 61(3), 164-173 (available here).

-- Implicit Bias in the Clinical Setting and Learning Environment (available here)
+- Implicit Bias in the Clinical Setting and Learning Environment (Center for Health Equity, Diversity & Inclusion; available here)

 - Implicit Association Test (available online here)